eSuminski/2111PWA/ProjectInformation/P1Requirements.md

     - as a manager, I should be able to leave a comment about my decisions regarding reimbursement requests so employees better understand my decisions
     - as a manager, I should be able to view pending reimbursement requests so I can make decisions about them
     - as a manager, I should be able to view past reimbursement requests so I can check previous decisions
-    - as a manager, I should be able to view reimbursement statistics so I can keep track of employee acitvities
     - as a manager, I should be able to log out so my information does not remain available on my computer
 - System
     - as the system, I should reject failed login attempts